itymoshenko/zabbix-monitoring/README.md

 ## Zabbix monitoring

-Collection of custom python scripts and Zabbix templates that could show you how can interract with Zabbix.
+Collection of custom python scripts and Zabbix templates that could show you how can interact with Zabbix.

 ## Overview